STAR Rider Guide

 - STAR Transportation Providers

 STAR is Specialized Transportation for Arlington Residents.
 STAR is part of Arlington Transit (ART), Arlington County's Public Transit system.
 ART provides public fixed route bus services in Arlington County.
 STAR serves Arlington residents who have difficulty using public fixed route transit due to the effects of age, disability or environmental conditions.
 STAR is a shared ride paratransit service intended to provide a comparable level of transportation to that provided by ART, Metrobus and Metrorail.

 Trips are scheduled without regard to the purpose of the trip.
-All rides are arranged in advance through the STAR Call Center, through STAR on the Web, or through STAR IVR.
+All rides are arranged in advance through the STAR Call Center or through STAR on the Web.
 STAR riders must preplan activities and schedule STAR trips in advance.
 Same day trips are reserved for emergencies only.